boremycin/SAAP/README.md

 This code is intended for research and educational purposes only.
 Users are responsible for ensuring compliance with applicable laws and regulations when using adversarial attack techniques.

 ## Acknowledgments
-- This project heavily utilizes the [Adversarial Robust Toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox) for implementing benchmark adversarial  patch methods like AdvPatch, DPatch and RobustDPatch.
+- This project makes extensive use of the [Adversarial Robustness Toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox) (ART) for implementing standard adversarial patch methods, including AdvPatch, DPatch, and RobustDPatch.
-- The object detection model is based on [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5).
+- The object detection backbone is based on  [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5).